mjftw/pluma-automation/docs/quick-start-guide/quick-start.md

 This is a custom device created by Witekio UK, but in future it may be replaced with off the shelf, or open source hardware.

+Currently the power supply for each SD Mux is connected to the PDU.
+This is done in order to be able to reboot the device, should it experience functional issues.

 ---
 ## Farm software overview
 In this section we will show how the hardware configuration of the farm is represented in software.